 Crater Lake is the blue gem of the Oregon Cascades.
-People travel from all over the world to see Crater Lake in all it’s shining blue glory, but not many realize how many awesome hiking trails are nearby, both inside and outside of the park.
+People travel worldwide to see Crater Lake in all its shining blue glory, but not many realize how many awesome hiking trails are nearby, both inside and outside of the park.
 These trails won’t disappoint and are the best Crater Lake hikes, perfect for any season.

 1. Plaikni Falls Trail